linobollansee/property-value-maximizer/README.md

         - The visual representations were created with `px.histogram` for histograms, `px.imshow` for heatmaps, and `px.scatter` for scatter plots.
         - The heatmaps were plotted on the page with Plotly which has built-in interactivity.

-  - User Story 4.4: Key Features for Sale Price Prediction
+  - User Story 4.4: Key Features for Sale Price Prediction - Business Requirement 1
     - As a client, I want to identify the key attributes of a house that have the strongest correlation with its potential sale price so that I can make data-driven pricing decisions.
       - Acceptance Criteria:
         - The client should be able to identify the key attributes of a house that have the strongest correlation with its potential sale price.